Drug Rehab in Maine

 What Is an Intervention?

 An intervention is an organized meeting designed to speak to a specific individual about their destructive life patterns.
-Interventions often act as a starting point for a struggling person to become self-aware of their addiction and unhealthy behavior.
+Interventions often act as a starting point for struggling people to become self-aware of their addiction and unhealthy behavior.
 Successful interventions consist of friends and family with a well-coordinated plan.
 The team must stay on topic and not say hurtful things or place blame on the struggling individual.
 The ultimate goal is to let the person understand their condition is severe and causing genuine concern in their friends and family.